BZNUDS/python-challenge/README.md

 Greatest Increase in Profits: Feb-2012 ($1926159)
 Greatest Decrease in Profits: Sep-2013 ($-2196167)

 In addition, our final script should both print the analysis to the terminal and export a text file with the results.
+My "analysis" folder within PyBank contains my output.txt text file that has the results from my analysis.
+It also has some screenshots of my work.

 PyPoll

 In this challenge, we are tasked with helping a small, rural town modernize its vote counting process.